apsocarras/spotify-pandas/README.md

     - Drop the lyrics column

     - Print the names of the Tracks columns again, to show that the 'lyrics' column has been dropped

+**Joining**

-    Using Pandas, perform the following joins, choosing the join type that you think is appropriate.
+*  Using Pandas, perform the following joins, choosing the join type that you think is appropriate.
 Make a comment in your code file on why you chose that join type.

     - Join artists and albums on the artist ID.
 Print the head() and shape of the resulting DataFrame.

     - Join albums and tracks on the album ID.
 Print the head() and shape of the resulting DataFrame.

+**Analyzing**

-    Use the Pandas to calculate the following statistics on the data, and print the results:
+* Use Pandas to calculate the following statistics on the data, and print the results:

     - Which artists appear the most times in the Artists data?